 Esports and sports fans

 You may be wondering what the connection is between sports clubs and fan engagement given we have seen that eSports is a mind game rather than a sport.
 In this blog post series on digital sport and fan engagement, we’ve discussed how sports clubs and players are using popular new technologies to reach a global audience including a fanbase of young, hyperdigitalized fans.
 Because esports has grown to impact on the lives of so many young people through playing, competing and watching tournaments, it has come to the attention of sports clubs as a way to build their brands.
 The FIFA Soccer series has so far been an important way for football clubs and organisations to engage with the eSports world.
-This FIFA 2021 video trailer below received millions of views on YouTube.
-With each release, the graphics and gameplay become ever closer to the real thing.
-Choosing to play as Liverpool in the new game, you will hear the crowd singing their famous song “You’ll never walk alone” and see Champions League graphics just like on TV.
+The FIFA 2022 video trailer below received millions of views on YouTube.
+With each release, the graphics and gameplay become ever closer to the real thing with improved motion capture and machine learning.
+Choosing to play as Liverpool, you will hear the crowd singing their famous song “You’ll never walk alone” and see Champions League graphics just like on TV.
+Playing styles of individual, photo-realistic players further blur the boundaries between a real and virtual match.

-As usual in the UK, Manchester City lead the way in experimenting and embracing this technology by signing two professional eSports professional players to represent them.
-Many other clubs now employ professional players and teams.
-Although some English clubs and the Premier League were a little late to the eSports party, there is the e-premier league and the COVID-19 lockdown accelerated eSports for many clubs and fans with interventions such as the #QuaranTeamCup, live streamed on Twitch for fans to engage with and bet on.
-Clubs posted posted to their social media channels like they would in a real match.
+As usual in the UK, Manchester City has lead the way in experimenting and embracing this technology by signing professional esports players to represent them.
+Many other clubs now employ professional players and teams including Salford FC.
+Although some English clubs and the Premier League were a little late to the esports party, there is the e-premier league and the COVID-19 lockdown accelerated esports for many clubs and fans with interventions such as the #QuaranTeamCup, live streamed on Twitch for fans to engage with and bet on.
+Clubs posted to their social media channels like they would in a real match.

 — Blackburn Rovers (@Rovers) March 26, 2020